Salmaster1/Portfolio/Projects/HeadOn/index.md

 In this script, there are two MonoBehaviours, however, since they are marked as *abstract*, it does not matter, since no instances of these classes can be made anyway.

-These classes are built to be inherited from, and the idea is that every objet that can send a signal inherits from (or in other ways uses) the SignalTransmitter class.
+These classes are built to be inherited from, and the idea is that every object that can send a signal inherits from (or in other ways uses) the SignalTransmitter class.
 Likewise, any class that is supposed to recieve a signal must inherit from- or use the SignalReciever class.

 The most generic implementation of a signal reciever used in the project is like the following: